thegovind/codex/README.md

 <summary>Which models are supported?</summary>

 Any model available with [Responses API](https://platform.openai.com/docs/api-reference/responses).
 The default is `o4-mini`, but pass `--model gpt-4o` or set `model: gpt-4o` in your config file to override.

+Codex also supports Azure OpenAI models.
+Configure your Azure OpenAI credentials using the environment variables listed in the [Configuration](#configuration) section.

 </details>